-Calendula can grow to almost 2 feet (60 cm) tall, and the flowers tend to open with sunny, dry weather and close in cold or moist conditions.
-They enjoy full sun (or even partial shade in hot summer regions) and average soil, and have moderate water needs.
+Calendula can grow to almost 2 feet (60 cm) tall, and the flowers tend to open in sunny, dry weather and close in cold or moist conditions.
+They enjoy the full sun (or even partial shade in hot summer regions) and average soil and have moderate water needs.
 If flower production dwindles, you can cut back the plants to increase new flower production.
 Calendula will self-sow yearly in many gardens and don't mind crowding.
 Direct-sow the seeds in early spring or late fall, as they can withstand some frost.

 Use the freshly dried flower heads to make creams, salves, liniments, teas, tinctures, and oils, or add the flower heads directly to your bath to soothe irritated skin.
-For internal conditions, take 1 to 3 dropperfuls of tincture in a little water several times daily (though be sure to check with your healthcare professional first).
+For internal conditions, take 1 to 3 dropperfuls of tincture in a bit of water several times daily (though be sure to check with your healthcare professional first).

 As with other Daisy family members, some people are sensitive to Calendula because of the sesquiterpene compounds that the plants contain.
 If you tend to have allergic skin reactions or are sensitive to certain foods, start with a low dose of this herb and work up to a full dose if you don't experience any reaction.